royvanrijn/promptsmith/README.md

 ````

 ## Usage
-Build the plugin and add it to your existing Maven project(s):
+Build the plugin and add it to an existing Maven project(s):
 ```xml
             <plugin>
                 <groupId>com.royvanrijn.promptsmith</groupId>